Energy Spectra and Fluxes in Dissipation Range of Turbulent and Laminar Flows: Numerical Validation of the Models

 \subsection{Laminar Flow}

-We performed the direct numerical simulation of laminar flows on $64^3$ grid for four sets of parameters, which are detailed in Table~\ref{table:simulation_details_viscous}.
+We performed direct numerical simulation of laminar flows on $64^3$ grid for four sets of parameters of Table~\ref{table:simulation_details_viscous}.
 We choose random initial condition for all our simulations.
-To obtain steady state data, we employ random forcing in the wavenumber band $2 \leq k \leq 4$ with the energy supply rate of unity.
-The Reynolds number of these simulations varies from $17.6$ to $49$.
-For the steady-state velocity field of our simulations, the energy dissipation rate matches with the energy supply rate within several percentages.
+To reach a steady state, we employ random forcing in the wavenumber band $2 \leq k \leq 4$ with a energy supply rate of unity.
+The Reynolds numbers of these simulations range from $17.6$ to $49$.
+For the steady state, the energy dissipation rate ranges from 0.999 to 1.002, and which is within 0.1-0.2\% of the energy supply rate.

-For the laminar flow with $\mathrm{Re} = 49$, we plot the normalized energy spectrum $\tilde{E}(\tilde{k})/K_\mathrm{Ko}$ (with $K_\mathrm{Ko}=1.5$) and the normalized energy flux $\tilde{\Pi}(\tilde{k})$ in Fig.~\ref{fig:model_dissipation}(a,b).
-In the figure, we also plot the model predictions of Pao and Pope models.
-The models predictions differ significantly from the numerical results, though Pope's predictions for $E(k)$ are somewhat close to the numerical data.
-Thus Pao's and Pope's models do not provide an appropriate description for the laminar flows.
+We attempt to verify whether Pope's and/or Pao's models describe the energy spectrum and flux of laminar flows.
+Towards this goal, for the laminar flow with $\mathrm{Re} = 49$, in Fig.~\ref{fig:model_dissipation}(a,b) we plot the normalized energy spectrum $\tilde{E}(\tilde{k})$ and the normalized energy flux $\tilde{\Pi}(\tilde{k})$.
+In the figure, we also plot the predictions of Pao's and Pope's models.
+These predictions differ significantly from the numerical results.
+Thus, Pao's and Pope's models do not describe $E(k)$ and $\Pi(k)$ of the laminar flows.
 We will show below that the model discussed in Sec.~\ref{sec:model_viscous} describes the numerical results quite well.